-As a member of Memorial Hermann Advantage HMO, the most you will have to pay out-ofpocket for in-network covered services in 2022 is \$3,900.00.
-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum outof-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+As a member of Memorial Hermann Advantage Plus HMO, the most you will have to pay out-of-pocket for in-network covered services in 2022 is \$3,900.00.
+The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
 If you reach the maximum out-of-pocket amount of \$3,900.00, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).